Aniket-Gujarathi/Aniket-Gujarathi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Aniket Gujarathi and I am an aspiring robotics researcher.
 I wish to make the world a better place through the advancements in robotics and AI.
-Happy to be a part of the evolution and revolution of robotics in today's world.
+Happy to be a part of the evolution and transformation of robotics in today's world.
-- 🔭 I’m currently working on autonomous robotic systems (state estimation and localization, motion planning, deep-learning)
+- 🔭 I’m currently working on autonomous robotic systems (state estimation and localization, computer vision, event-driven perception, deep-learning)
 - 🌱 I am interested in researching various ways to integrate the conventional methodologies like perception, control, localization and planning with active perception and Deep Learning.
 - 💬 I am happy to share my experiences in robotics and would like to hear about yours too.
 - 📫 How to reach me: You can contact me on my email - aniketg.vnit@gmail.com